imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 This is done to ensure that the random programs will vary enough in between them in terms of which OPCODEs have been randomly chosen.
 If not for the dominant OPCODE, the programs cost would tend to average out for longer programs.

-Lastly, `PUSHx`, `DUPx`, `SWAPx` groups are chosen randomly with the same probability as regular OPCODEs, and if when they do, the precise variant is chosen randomly in the next step.
+Lastly, `PUSHx`, `DUPx`, `SWAPx` groups are given the same probability as regular OPCODEs, and when selected, the precise variant is chosen randomly in a next step.
-This is to overcome the high frequency of these `PUSHx`, `DUPx`, `SWAPx` OPCODEs, should they have been treated separately and on par with others.
+This is to overcome the high frequency of these `PUSHx`, `DUPx`, `SWAPx` OPCODEs, should they have been treated separately and on par with other OPCODEs.

 #### Estimation procedure for `measure_validation`